It’s very common to see cat owners scratching their heads for the best cat foods that can be available.

 Raw Food or Cooked Food – Which is Better for My Cat?

-Since your pet is domesticated, cooked food is by far the best option for him.
+Since your pet is domesticated, cooked food is the best option for him.

 Which Ingredients Should Never Be Added to a Cat’s Food?